textpattern/textpattern.github.io/tags/macros-shortcodes-examples.md

 From Textpattern 4.7.0, it is possible to use [Form templates](https://docs.textpattern.io/themes/form-templates-explained) to build your own tags and use them as macros/shortcodes.
 For more information on the basic concept see [Short tags and macros/shortcodes](https://docs.textpattern.io/tags/tag-basics/short-tags-macros-shortcodes).

-Below are a collection of example macros/shortcodes that you may find useful for use within your own Textpattern-powered wesbites.
+Below are a collection of example macros/shortcodes that you may find useful for use within your own Textpattern-powered websites. **Note:** remember to also add `notextile.` before shortcodes when using them within Textile content.

 On this page: